kalessil/production-dependencies-guard/README.md

 # Configuration

-Additional guard checks can enabled in composer.json file:
+Additional guard checks can be enabled in the top-level composer.json file:
 ```
 {
     "name": "...",